For ease of comprehension and translation, include a, an, and the in your writing.

 The is a definite article.
 It is used before singular and plural nouns and refers to one or more particular members of a group.

 Whether to use a or an depends on the pronunciation of the word that follows it.
-Use a before any consonant sound; use an before any vowel sound.
+Use a before any consonant sound; use an before any vowel sound, as in the following examples:

 - An hour